 Therapy can be challenging, but can result in benefits that are life changing and long lasting.
 That can include short term solutions for specific dilemma; long range support, validation, and insight; clarity about relationships, sex, and trust; and skills for being in the world.
 Therapy is not friendship, nor is it yoga, or meditation, or any of the other systems and activities that can be helpful.

 I will roll up my sleeves and help you to identify, explore, and help make decisions about what causes distress.
 Therapy can cause you to become more aware of hidden ideas and thoughts--reducing confusion, anxiety, and conflict—and increasing choices, options, and freedom.
 We explore the risks and benefits of those options so you can make choices and have support and feedback as you experiment with living and thinking differently.

 Therapy sessions are 50 minutes, and session times are the same for individuals and couples.
 Please contact me for questions about current rates.
 Rates are not for a certain amount of time, but instead for the value of my services in assisting you to change your life and relationships.

 I am an active therapist, asking questions that can lead to you understanding what keeps you from getting where you want to be.
-One feature that I offer is narrative letters, which means that I send clients brief emails on occasion that highlight reported changes, client discoveries, and questions to think about before meeting next.
+I will sit with your pain and your joy, focusing on hearing you rather then “fixing” you.
+I will offer my opinion when asked based on what I have noticed works for others.
 With couples, therapy is structured, where we explore recent conflict in a way that produces understanding and a loving connection.